The annual canvass is a review of the electoral register, which we carry out every year in late summer and early autumn.

 - All citizens of European Union member states who are currently living in the property.

-- All 16 and 17 year olds.
-They'll be eligible to vote when they become 18, but not before.
+- All 16 and 17 year old are invited and encouraged to register.
+They'll have the right to vote when they become 18, but not before.

-- All persons who normally live at your address but are temporarily away, for example on holiday, in hospital, as students.
+- All persons who normally live at your address but are away on a temporary basis, for example on holiday, in hospital, as students.
 Students are entitled to register both at their home address and their term-time address and may vote in local elections in both areas.
-However, they may only vote once in the event of a Parliamentary election.
+However, they may only vote once in the event of a Parliament election.

 - Anyone who is away working, unless they'll be away for more than six months of the year.